fooziex/fooziex.github.io/README.md

 [Signet](https://eclecticlight.co/taccy-signet-precize-alifix-utiutility-alisma/): scans and checks bundle signatures

+[SubEthaEdit](https://subethaedit.net/): "Write articles, code, notes or meeting minutes with friends – wherever they are"

 [Taccy](https://eclecticlight.co/taccy-signet-precize-alifix-utiutility-alisma/): troubleshoot signature and privacy problems

 ### Multi-Platform

 [010 Editor](https://www.sweetscape.com/010editor/): "Unlike traditional hex editors which only display the raw hex bytes of a file, 010 Editor can also parse a file into a hierarchical structure using a Binary Template"

+[Calibre](https://calibre-ebook.com/): "powerful and easy to use e-book manager"

 [GitKraken](https://www.gitkraken.com/): "Legendary Git GUI client for Windows, Mac & Linux"

 [HandBrake](https://handbrake.fr/): "tool for converting video from nearly any format to a selection of modern, widely supported codecs"

 [MKVToolNix](https://mkvtoolnix.download/): "set of tools to create, alter and inspect Matroska files"

+[Sigil](https://sigil-ebook.com/sigil/): "designed to make it easy to create great ebooks using the EPUB format"

 [Sublime Text](https://www.sublimetext.com/): "Text Editing, Done Right"